top of page

 THINGS TO BRING/RECOMMENDED GEAR FOR STAGING AREA:

 We STRONGLY encourage racers to have a crew or support person for this event.
-Time between each loop may be minimal and you will likely want to focus on shoving in the calories and chilling while your support crew replenishes your supplies and thinks for you.
+Time between each loop may be minimal and you will want to focus on calorie intake and rest while your support crew replenishes your supplies and cares for you.

 Your crew or support does not need to be a runner.
 This person or persons should be someone that you are comfortable with, that is loyal, positive and understands your needs (we recommend creating a schedule of what you may want and when).
 It is important to switch out your support crew (we all get tired) and we suggest sharing your goals with your crew so they can remind you of your why.